mtch99/Ballerz/README.md

     - [x] Popup after checkin

-- [ ] I want see a toast message on new notiication
+- [ ] I want see a toast message on new notification
     - [ ] Display a toast message on new received notification
         - [ ] yarn add @react-native-material/Snackbar
         - [ ] Notification UseCase send events to the Notifications controller